ibm-cloud-docs/containers/cs_cluster_plan_network.md

 {: tip}

-## Understanding cluster network basics
+## Understanding network basics of clusters
 {: #plan_basics}

-When you create your cluster, you must choose a networking setup so that certain cluster components can communicate with each other and with networks or services outside of the cluster.
+When you create a cluster, you must choose a networking setup so that certain cluster components can communicate with each other and with networks or services outside of the cluster.
 {: shortdesc}

 * [Worker-to-worker communication](#worker-worker): All worker nodes must be able to communicate with each other on the private network.
 In many cases, communication must be permitted across multiple private VLANs to allow workers on different VLANs and in different zones to connect with each other.